armoniax/amax.whitepaper/amax.whitepaper-en.md

 Armonia is a mother-child multichain blockchain platform, wherein there's Armonia Meta Chain (`AMC`) which is the mother chain to to all other soverign Armonia Child Chains (`ACC`).
 Armonia Meta Chain is designed to be the most secure, highly performant chain, but it only requires very low even zero transaction fees.
 It also supports inter-blockchain bridging for assets to be mirrored from one to another in order to support numerous DAPPs to be built on top of the platform.
 Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.

 **Core objectives**:
-- To build a unified account and transaction addressing/routing system for the entire Armoina multichain universe
+- To build a unified account and transaction addressing/routing system for the entire Armoina multichain universe;
-- `AMC` to provide a native token `$AMAX`, which will serve as the foundational value engine and trust anchor for the entire multichain based ecosystem；
+- `AMC` to provide a native token `$AMAX`, which will serve as the foundational value engine and trust anchor of the entire multichain based ecosystem；
-- To provide layer-0 and layer-1 blockchain template implementations and SDK so as to enable rapid blockchain creation and deployment for vertical application domain specific child chains that can inter-operate with `AMC` freely for asset mirrowing and bridging;
+- To provide layer-0 and layer-1 blockchain template implementations and SDK so as to enable rapid blockchain creation and deployment for vertical application domain specific child chains that can inter-operate with `AMC` freely for asset mirroring and bridging;
-- `ACC` chains can have their own choices and formation of consensus algorithm, virtual machine, block interval, finality and permission scope etc that determine a unique blockchain system；
+- `ACC` chains can have their own choices and formation of consensus algorithm, virtual machine, block interval, finality and permission scope, etc. that determine a unique blockchain system；
-- After registring and staking escrow via `AMC` chain, all distributed internet resources (including distributed file storage, computing and networking etc.) can be easily accessed and accurately metered.
-There'll be various onchain charging model and open markets for all web3.0 resources available throughout the Armonia network.
+- After registering and staking escrow via `AMC` chain, all distributed Internet resources (including distributed file storage, computing and networking, etc.) can be easily accessed and accurately metered.
+There'll be various onchain charging models and open markets for all web3.0 resources available throughout the Armonia network.
 Therefore, Armonia multichain platform can become the cornerstone of metaverse.

 **Design principles**：
 - Secure and reliable：It is to ensure `AMC` has a characteristic of being highly decentralized and thus anti-censorship.
 Any malicious activities can be timely detected, corrected and penalized, if not possible avoided.
 Therefor all vauluable assets onchain can be safely guarded；